SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-004 Database Columns.md

 created_date, created_time, created, etc? time stamp
 if time column time with and without date

+### All times in UTC
+    Store timezone of user entering as well.

 ## Decision

 - table_id not id